 You can call me 'Bill' or you can call me 'William' but don't call me too late for a DX contest!

-In the 2013 DX Marathon, Formula 1 Mixed Modes, I have worked 129 countries and 30 zones, slightly better than last year, using 100 watts or less and a simple wire antenna.
+In the 2013 DX Marathon, I worked 129 countries and 30 zones Mixed Mode, using 100 watts or less and a simple wire antenna.
+Phone contacts only: 124 countries and 27 zones, slightly better than last year.

 For my qsl card I chose a photo which reflects my interest in railroading (sample below).
 It's a tourist line near Cumberland MD though the forested area looks like it might be called Oak Hill.
 If you send a card direct or via DX bureau I will return via the same route.
 A self-addressed envelope for direct return is nice but not required.
 I am especially looking for railroad-related themes though I do appreciate any style card.
 All contacts are also uploaded to eQSL.cc and LoTW.